-Land Rover unveiled the fourth member of the Land Rover Range Rover family — the Range Rover Velar at the Design Museum, London.
-The Velar will be on public display in the Design Museum until 5th March before heading to the Geneva Motor Show.
+Land Rover unveiled the fourth member of the Range Rover family — the Range Rover Velar at the Design Museum, London.
+The Velar will be on public display at the Museum until 5th March before heading to the Geneva Motor Show.

-On the inside, there is a 12.3 inch configurable instrument cluster with four visual themes, including a full-screen 3D navigation.
+On the inside, there is a 12.3-inch configurable instrument cluster with four visual themes, including a full-screen 3D navigation.
 The centerpiece of the interior is the twin-screen, 10-inch Intel quad-core powered 60 GB Touch Pro Duo infotainment system, with the top one being rake adjustable.
 The second screen sits between the seats, which retreats to a solid, opaque darkness until required.
 The rotary switches on the second screen are reconfigurable.
-There is a 1600W Meridian surround sound system to keep the occupants entertained.
+There is a 1600-watt Meridian surround sound system to keep the occupants entertained.
 Through the mobile app, the user can lock/unlock the vehicle, set climate control, and access several vehicle information.
-The app can also alert the authorities incase of a theft attempt.
+The app can also alert the authorities in case of a theft attempt.

 The Range Rover Velar will be available with torque-on-demand all-wheel-drive (AWD) system.
 It gets a wading depth of 650 mm and a ground clearance of 251 mm from the air suspension.
 Other off-roading features include Terrain Response 2 and All-Terrain Progress Control (ATPC).

-Five engines are offered at launch, ranging from the 180 PS 2.0-litre Ingenium diesel, to the potent 380 PS supercharged 3.0-litre V6 petrol engine.
+Five engines are offered at launch, ranging from the 180 PS 2.0-litre Ingenium diesel to a 380 PS supercharged 3.0-litre V6 petrol engine.
 A 300 PS Ingenium petrol engine will join the Velar range later in 2017.

-Available to order now, the Range Rover Velar goes on sale from Summer 2017 (market dependent) priced from £44,830 (OTR).
+The Range Rover Velar goes on sale from Summer 2017 (market dependent) priced from £44,830 (OTR).
+Available to order now.